-During 2014, there were four Board of Directors meetings.
-Each of the directors attended all of the meetings of the Board of Directors, the 2014 Annual Meeting of Stockholders, and all meetings of committees on which that director served.
-The only exception is that Richard N. Cardozo was unable to attend the Annual Meeting of Stockholders.
+During 2015, there were four Board of Directors meetings.
+Each of the directors attended all of the meetings of the Board of Directors, the 2015 Annual Meeting of Stockholders, and all meetings of committees on which that director served.
 The attendance policy for members of the Board of Directors may be reviewed in the Corporate Governance Guidelines document found on the Company's website located at www.gopresto.com and is available in print upon request.